leaktk/scanner/README.md

 Notes about the formats below:

 * Scan requests should be sent as [JSON lines](https://jsonlines.org/).
-* The requests below are pretty printed to make them easier to read.
+* The examples below are pretty printed to make them easier to read.
 * Only the values in the `"options"` sections are optional.

 ### GitRepo